 Lean is becoming a more common problem throughout America.
 That said, many people have never heard of this drug and don’t fully understand its possible complications.
 What is lean, and how does it affect the body?
 How can you help a loved one struggling with addiction?
 Red Oak Recovery® can help.
 Call us today at 828.382.9699 for information about your drug addiction treatment options and the services we offer.

 The lean drug is a homemade concoction of prescription-strength cough syrup, flavored hard candies, and soft drinks.
 The cough syrups usually used to make lean drinks often contain a powerful opioid painkilling drug known as codeine.
 Unfortunately, the abuse of drugs such as codeine can lead to physical dependence and addiction to the substance.
 Lean is also known as “Purple Drank” or “Sizzurp.”

-What Are the Common Side Effects of Lean?
+Common Side Effects of Purple Drank

 The abuse of the lean drug is dangerous and can have many potentially devastating consequences on a person’s well-being.
 Side effects of lean include:

 Codeine and similar forms of opioid medications can have a powerful effect on the brain.
 As a result, the person abusing a drug such as lean may experience dizziness and similar effects.

 Opioid medications such as the codeine found in prescription cough syrups have a substantial effect on brain functioning.
 Due to these same changes in the brain, blurry vision is a common complaint among those abusing a drug such as lean.